openvocab/loomio-api-proposal/README.md

 This article gives an overview of software integration, outlines four strategies for a particular type of integration: 'data integration', reccommends one of the outlined strategies 'Open Vocab', and provides implementation details for that strategy with reference to Loomio, Cobudget and DemocracyOS.

 We align the OpenApp project and our reccomendations with the [IndieWeb](http://www.wired.co.uk/news/archive/2013-08/15/indie-web) and [unhosted](https://unhosted.org/) movements and the process outlined in [Rebuilding the Web We Lost](http://dashes.com/anil/2012/12/rebuilding-the-web-we-lost.html).
-Accordingly, we value tools and processes that promote open, democratic participation and where users control their own data.
+Accordingly, we value tools and processes that promote open, democratic participation; and where users control their own data.

 ###How to use this article

 We've written this article with a non-technical audience in mind but still assume you're familiar with some basic technical terms of the Web.
 For example, you will need to understand what [API](http://en.wikipedia.org/wiki/Application_programming_interface) means.

-If you want a high-level of overview of how an important subset of software integration works and the implications of diffirent strategies read [What do you mean by 'Data Integration'?](#What do you mean by 'Data Integration'?) followed by [Data Integration Strategies](#Data Integration Strategies).
+If you want a high-level of overview of how an important subset of software integration works and the implications of diffirent strategies read [Types of Data Integration](#types-of-integration) followed by [Data Integration Strategies](#part-i-data-integration-strategies).

-If you're already confident in the Open Vocab approach and want to understand how Linked Data and JSON-LD work continue on with [Open Vocab Implementations with JSON-LD](#Open Vocab Implementations with JSON-LD).
+If you're already confident in the Open Vocab approach and want to understand how Linked Data and JSON-LD work continue on with [Open Vocab Implementations with JSON-LD](#open-vocab-implementions-with-json-ld).

-If you want to dive into the details of what the Loomio and Cobudget's APIs could look like head to [Data Entities](#Data Entities).
+If you want to dive into the details of what the Loomio and Cobudget's APIs could look like head to [Data Entities](#part-III:-data-entities).

 ---
 ###Types of Integration